 Alan Smith (seven red cards)

 When Alan Smith emerged at Leeds United at the turn of the century it was as a blond, fresh-faced striker.
 As his Premier League career progressed, the hair and face remained the same but his role as a footballer changed.
 The goals refused to flow so Smith dropped back into midfield, where his cherubic looks belied an aggression that many referees, particularly Rob Styles, found irresistible.
 In the rough and ready period between January 2001 and December 2004, no Premier League player picked up more red cards than the five Smith accrued (level with aggressive vowel icon Franck Queudrue).
-Sadly, Smith’s career was ultimately shaped by the commitment with which he conducted it; a broken leg picked up blocking a John Arne Riise against Liverpool in an FA Cup tie in 2006, from which he never really recovered and which affects him to this day.
+Sadly, Smith’s career was ultimately shaped by the commitment with which he conducted it; a broken leg suffered when blocking a John Arne Riise free-kick against Liverpool in a 2006 FA Cup tie, from which he never really recovered and which affects him to this day.